Farid-Ze/replicate-existing-ui-ux/docs/react19-upgrade-plan.md

 _Next action:_ coordinate with release engineering for a staging deploy slot, then execute the table rows above and attach screenshots or Speed Insights links.

+### Staging automation (GitHub Actions)
+- Manual trigger via Actions → "Deploy to GitHub Pages" with inputs:
+   - `enable_perf_metrics`: true/false
+   - `enable_monitoring`: true/false
+   - `ref`: branch or tag to deploy (default `main`)
+- The workflow builds with the proper base path and publishes to GitHub Pages for a fast staging URL.

+### CI baseline automation
+- CI runs on push/PR: lint, test, build, bundle budget, and `baseline:collect`.
+- Baseline JSON is uploaded as a build artifact (see Actions run artifacts: `baseline-report`).

 > _Status:_ staging soak + accessibility fix remain outstanding (targeting Week 3).

 ## 🎯 Goals